 Office of the University Registrar may request an interview with the student before authorizing the amnesty of the semester(s).

 In order to declare a semester amnestied, certain conditions must be understood:

 - All courses taken during the semester are amnestied.
 This includes credit hours and grades.

 - The amnesty semester is removed from consideration for GPA purposes and the amnesty credit cannot be used for prerequisite or degree requirements.
 The semester listing of courses and grades remains evident on the academic record, but the classes are marked "Academic Amnesty".
 The academic record is used to issue transcripts.

 - Office of the University Registrar determines whether or not the student has met the previously mentioned requirements.
-If the judgment involves more than a clerical task, the matter will be referred to the Senior Vice Chancellor for Academic and Student Affairs for a decision.
+If the judgment involves more than a clerical task, the matter will be referred to the Senior Vice Chancellor for Academic Affairs for a decision.
 Independent study by correspondence courses are not included in computing the qualifying GPA.

 - Since "I", "NC", "CR", "W", “NR” and "AU" grades do not have numerical equivalents, they may not be used to meet amnesty requirements.